blazerunner44/Slider/README.md

 `<script type="text/javascript" src="slider.jquery.js"></script>`

+You should also include the CSS file.
+Feel free to change the styles as you see fit.

+`<link rel="stylesheet" type="text/css" href="style.css">`

 To initialize the slider plugin, simply call the function on the container div you want to transform into a slider

 ```